The Saint (music venue)

-The Saint is a music venue located in Asbury Park, New Jersey, United States.
-It is reminiscent of places like The Cellar Door in Washington, DC, CBGB, CB's 313 Gallery, and The Living Room in New York City, and features live, original music.
+The Saint was a music venue located in Asbury Park, New Jersey.
+It was reminiscent of places like The Cellar Door in Washington, DC, CBGB, CB's 313 Gallery, and The Living Room in New York City, and featured live music.
 The Saint was founded by Adam Jon Weisberg along with business partner Scott Stamper, and opened its doors on November 18, 1994.
 Stamper bought out Weisberg in 2013 and became the sole owner.
 He is also a co-founder (along with Weisberg and Gordon Brown) of the Wave Gathering Music Festival.
+The club closed its doors on November 18, 2022, after losing its liquor license.

 Background

 The Saint was an early site of the annual Asbury Park Music Awards ceremony founded by Stamper in collaboration with Pete Mantas.
 The awards ceremony, modeled after the Grammy Awards, features the presentation of awards between performances of live, original music.
 The event was originally called "The Golden T-Bird Awards" and was first held in 1993 at a small club on Main Street called the T-Bird Cafe.
-The awards ceremony was later moved to The Saint and renamed "The Asbury Music Awards" in 1995.
-When the event's attendance exceeded The Saint's capacity, the ceremony was rotated among larger venues, including The Fastlane, The Tradewinds, and The Stone Pony.
-The Saint remains a co-sponsor of the event.
+The awards ceremony was later moved to the Saint and renamed "The Asbury Music Awards" in 1995.
+When the event's attendance exceeded the Saint's capacity, the ceremony was rotated among larger venues, including The Fastlane, The Tradewinds, and The Stone Pony but the Saint remained a co-sponsor of the event.

 The Saint has been credited with helping to keep the local music scene alive when newspapers said that the heyday of live music was over, and even The Stone Pony intermittently closed.
 It has been described as a landmark, the bedrock of the Asbury Park music scene, and an important venue for introducing emerging artists.
 It has also been called Asbury Park's "rock n’roll version of “Cheers,” where musicians and fans hang out together and everybody does know your name."

-The Saint showcases a variety of new and well-known, local, national, and international acts that are touring through the region.
-The club is more of a concert venue than a bar, and has been described by music critics as one of the top five rock clubs in New Jersey.
+The Saint showcased a variety of new and well-known, local, national, and international acts that toured through the region.
+The club was describmed as more of a concert venue than a bar, and was described by music critics as one of the top five rock clubs in New Jersey.